 OfficeSpace Software Infrastructure is hosted in globally recognized cloud services provider.
 They are SSAE 16\18 compliant, as well as ISO 27001, and more.
 We contract with these providers to ensure that their physical and environmental controls meet and exceed the requirements of Security, High Availability, and Resiliency that our users have come to expect from our products and services.

 We use encryption to transmit data over public networks.
 This includes all data shared between OfficeSpace Software systems, clients, and employees.
 Systems are built on encrypted volumes for at rest encryption.
-We support the latest techniques to securely encrypt communication and constantly monitor best practices to best serve our clients.
+We support the latest techniques to securely encrypt communication and constantly monitor best practices to best serve our customers.

 We use Single Sign On (SSO) as much as technically possible for system connections and authentication.
 We also enforce MFA for each session.
-This ensures all data is accessed securely whether we’re working from our Atlanta headquarters or a coffee shop in Canada.
+This ensures all data is accessed securely whether we’re working from our Atlanta headquarters or a remote location in Canada.
 Additionally, all our systems have Host Intrusion Detection, Virus and Malware protection, as well as local firewalls and local disk encryption and network level firewalls and Access Control Lists.

 OfficeSpace Software works with a number of third-party suppliers to create our exceptional hosting platform, systems, and processes.
 When choosing another company to partner with, we assess the impact upon OfficeSpace Software’s production environment and take the appropriate steps to ensure our own security standards are maintained at every level.
-We are constantly evaluating our third-party suppliers to ensure we’re providing the most secure solution for our clients.
+We are constantly evaluating our third-party suppliers to ensure we’re providing the most secure solution for our customers.

 Still have questions?